 Thus, it’s better to say No to such positions and save both, time and energy for yourself as well as recruiters.
 Also, only alternative to cure this situation is by quitting the role and all of its responsibilities and be tagged as a Job Hopper.

 Nearly 4 out of 10 employees in the same department procrastinate their daily tasks, which is why they have to work extra hours beyond their regular shifts.
-People need to understand the exact value of things and thus, should work in accordance with that.
+People need to understand the exact value of things and thus, should work by that job search advice.